People

 Jayden Soukoulis - Research Assistant

-Jayden is an undergraduate student at the University of San Diego, majoring in Psychology with a minor in Entrepreneurship.
+Jayden graduated from the University of San Diego in 2025, majoring in Psychology with a minor in Entrepreneurship.
 Since joining the ROSP lab in January 2023, she has made significant contributions to the growth and development of our projects.
 In addition to this lab, she has helped do data abstraction on the CAMS suicide treatment lab for Dr. Depp at the VA.
 She is committed to pursuing a career in clinical psychology with an interest in researching severe mental illnesses.
 She is particularly interested in discovering interventions for suicide that are aided by behavioral changes, such as diet and exercise.
 Outside of her academic and research pursuits, Jayden is a Division 1 rower at her university and enjoys working out, doing activities outdoors and baking!

 Jiajie “Lucy” Chen - Research Assistant

-Jiajie is a fourth-year undergraduate student majoring in Psychology at the University of California, San Diego.
+Jiajie graduated 2025, majoring in Psychology.
 She has a broad interest in the field of clinical psychology, and would like to commit to pursuing a career in the field.
 She is passionate about exploring effective treatments and interventions to improve the well-being of individuals with mild or severe mental illnesses.

 Cadance LeGrand - Research Assistant

-Cadance is a fourth-year student majoring in Developmental Psychology with a minor in Global Health at the University of California San Diego.
+Cadance graduated from UCSD in 2025, majoring in Developmental Psychology with a minor in Global Health.
 She is interested in learning more about neuropsychological and developmental disorders and how these conditions affect behavior and mental health.
-In the future, Cadance plans to pursue a Ph.D. in clinical psychology in hopes of working with those who face mental health challenges.
+Cadance plans to pursue a Ph.D. in clinical psychology in hopes of working with those who face mental health challenges.
 In her free time, she enjoys reading, crocheting, trying new foods, and going to the beach.

 Advait Jagannathan - Research Assistant